SaranshBangar/Daneizo/README.md

 Make sure to check out the [Issues](#issues) section for tasks that need attention.

+We welcome all contributions to improve **Daneizo**!
+If you would like to contribute, please follow the [Contributing.md](./Contributing.md) to get more details on how to get started.

 To maintain quality and consistency, please adhere to the following guidelines:
 1. Code Style: Follow the coding style used throughout the project.
 Clean, readable code with comments is always appreciated.
 2. Commits: Write meaningful commit messages.